-Well 2016 has finally arrived, and despite crossing many deadlines, facing many hurdles Seven Schools in Seven Weeks is now under way.
+2016 has finally arrived!
+Despite crossing many deadlines and facing lots of hurdles the seven schools in seven weeks is now under way.

-A boarder blockade with India which has stranded Prefab and roofing supplies and made it hard to refuel transport trucks for building materials.
-That coupled with a government that seem to be unwilling to act, and still no solid Education incentives has really slowed things down.
+There has been a boarder blockade with India, which has stranded prefab and roofing supplies and made it difficult to refuel transport trucks for building materials.
+That coupled with a government that seem to be unwilling to act, and still no solid education incentives have really slowed things down.

-An unprecedented cold winter has also struck the region and while the local people are struggling to keep warm and reconstruct their own homes, they had still come forward with a workforce and support for our Seven Schools in Seven Weeks Project.
+An unprecedented cold winter has also struck the region and while the local people are struggling to keep warm and reconstruct their own homes; they have still come forward with a workforce and support for our seven schools in seven weeks project.

-Nayodhanda Primary school now has a Concrete slap ground, 5 other schools have foundations and the slab pour will go on this week.
-While the Prefab walling is still being held hostage at the Indian Boarder, the Roofing trusses are on route to the village as we speak and the workforce to erect them should be in the village by the end of the week.
+Nayodhanda Primary school now has a concrete slab ground, 5 other schools have foundations and the slab pour will go on this week.
+While the prefab walling is still being held hostage at the Indian border, the roofing trusses are on route to the village as we speak and the workforce to erect them should be in the village by the end of the week.

 Special thanks needs to go out to Sarah Allard and Richard Goodey who have sponsored Shree Krishna Primary school to its completion through their Share the Load Foundation which is run on profits from their Adventure travel company Lost Earth Adventures.